 And nobody (and I mean nobody) embodies this approach better than a powerlifter.

 Yes, you read that right: A POWERLIFTER!

 Now I am pretty sure that many will soon be rolling their eyes, shaking their heads, and very possibly yelling obscenities as they see this, because heavy weightlifting is mechanically connected with trauma and intense fear in the general public.

-Following a decade of coaching athletes, I have more than realized this is definitely the toughest part of becoming a successful trainer and receiving the outcomes that you and the athlete both desire.
-App design is an art which needs careful and exact comprehension of all scientific parameters or parameters.
-I see it as a tax yield.
-If a single number is out of whack then the entire yield is jeopardized and we get a terrible consequence, by paying additional money or not getting as much return.
+Following a decade of coaching athletes, I have more than realized this is definitely the toughest part of becoming a successful trainer and getting to know the outcomes that you and the athlete both desire.
+Training program design is an art which needs careful and exact comprehension of all scientific parameters or parameters.
+I see it almost as a computer algorithm.
+If a single number is out of whack then the entire yield is jeopardized and we get a terrible consequence, requiring paying additional money or not getting as much return.

 I elect to use the analogy of a larger rubber ring versus a bigger one to my athletes when trying to communicate the concept that strength training will make us fitter.
 Which one is going to tear first if there’s an equivalent quantity of work put upon each?
 Evidently, the solution is that the rubber ring.
-As long as our app design and strategy are excellent, then constructing a compact body structure will keep athletes healthy over the long run.
+As long as our training program design and strategy are excellent, then constructing a great body structure will keep athletes healthy for a long time.